LukeIreland1/trump-tweet-semantics/docs/report.md

 # 2. Literature Review

-I decided to use Python as it's my strongest language, plus it's flexibility across platforms and level of API support makes it an obvious choice.
+I decided to use Python as it's my strongest language, plus its flexibility across platforms and level of API support makes it an obvious choice.

 I originally planned to use Twitter's API via [Twitter Search](https://github.com/ckoepp/TwitterSearch)[^1], but I couldn't use it due to being unable to apply for a Twitter Developer Account.
 I instead opted for someone else's collected tweets at [Trump Twitter Archive](http://www.trumptwitterarchive.com/archive)[^2].
 The export format wasn't great, as you had to wait a while for the page to compile all the tweets into the correct format (When it would be useful to have it precompiled) and the page doesn't actually give you a JSON file, just a text output in JSON format, that you have to slowly copy and paste into a file and use programs to format the JSON into readable format.
+This wasn't ideal, but was the best option available to me.

 I saw guides such as [Basic Binary Sentiment Analysis using NLTK](https://towardsdatascience.com/basic-binary-sentiment-analysis-using-nltk-c94ba17ae386)[^3], [Text Classification using NLTK](https://pythonprogramming.net/text-classification-nltk-tutorial/)[^4] and [Creating a Twitter Sentiment Analysis program using NLTK's Naive Bayes Classifier](https://towardsdatascience.com/creating-the-twitter-sentiment-analysis-program-in-python-with-naive-bayes-classification-672e5589a7ed)[^5] using NLTK's (Natural Language Toolkit - A Python library for NLP) Naive Bayes Classifier, but they used pre-processed data meaning I can't use them for my tweets, as that would mean using an classifier trained on film reviews, on tweets, specifically do.
 This [guide](https://www.freecodecamp.org/news/how-to-make-your-own-sentiment-analyzer-using-python-and-googles-natural-language-api-9e91e1c493e/)[^6] used Google's Natural Language API to perform Sentiment Analysis, but this method required constant communication with Google's Cloud server, so was fairly slow overall.